warlookq3/edx-documentation/en_us/edx_style_guide/source/intro.rst

 The edX documentation team follows the *Microsoft Manual of Style*, 4th edition.
 This guide documents terms and usage choices that are not covered by the *Microsoft Manual of Style*.
-It also documents company or team decisions about usage that differs from the *Microsoft Manual of Style*
+It also documents company and team decisions about usage that differ from the *Microsoft Manual of Style*.